liffiton/ATLeS/docs/box_sw_manual_install.md

 ---
-title: (Manual) Box Software Setup
+title: Manual Box Software Setup
 ---

+# Manual Box Software Setup

 Most people will not need to use the following instructions.
 They are provided for anyone who wants to set up the ATLeS box software environment themselves.